SepKfr/Fine_grained_Gaussian_Process_Forcasting/README.md

 ## Supplementary Explanations on How We Obtain the Final Predictions

-Please refer to [Supplementary_Explanation](https://github.com/SepKfr/Corruption-resilient-Forecasting-Models/blob/master/Supplementary_Explanation.pdf) for a detailed explanation on how we obtain the final predictions
+Please refer to [Supplementary_Explanation](https://github.com/SepKfr/Corruption-resilient-Forecasting-Models/blob/master/Supplementary_Explanation.pdf) for a detailed explanation on how we obtain the final predictions.

 ## Supplementary of Main Results